ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 | Dependent hashmap        | 0.257 s | -42 % |

-Having a look at the flamegraph after this change, we can see that `HashMap` operations still take about 20 % of the total run time, but also that the main bottleneck is now the parser:
+Having a look at the flamegraph after this change, we can see that `HashMap` operations take about 20 % of the total run time which is a lot better than 68 % even though there's still room for improvement.
+We can also see that the main bottleneck is now the parser:

 [![](../images/speeding-up-sixty/6-722533c5d71871ca1aa6235fe79a53f33da99c36.svg)](../images/speeding-up-sixty/6-722533c5d71871ca1aa6235fe79a53f33da99c36.svg)

 ## Optimisation 6: `ReaderT`-based Rock library

-Here's one that wasn't obvious from the profiling, but that I mostly did by ear.
+Here's one that wasn't obvious from the profiling that I did by ear.

-I mentioned that the Rock library supported automatic parallelisation, but that I switched to doing it manually.
-A remnant from that was that the `Task` type in Rock, was implemented in a way that made supporting that possible. `Task` is a monad that allows fetching and which all query rules, and therefore the whole Sixty compiler, are written in.
+I mentioned that the Rock library used to support automatic parallelisation, but that I switched to doing it manually.
+A remnant from that was that the `Task` type in Rock was implemented in a needlessly inefficient way. `Task` is a monad that allows fetching queries, which the whole Sixty compiler is written in.

 Before this change, `Task` was implemented roughly as follows: